 It is advisable, but we can buy on your behalf with a Power of Attorney authorized by the local notary.
 You can view properties at leisure during your visit without feeling under pressure to conclude any negotiations before you return to their country

-Dependent upon the Turkish Government offices it may take up to 3 months to receive the final Freehold Title Deeds (Tapu) for your Turkish property.
+Dependent upon the Turkish Government offices it may take up to 1 day or 1 week to receive the final Freehold Title Deeds (Tapu) for your Turkish property.
 First your application goes to a regional Tapu office then to a Military Head office in Izmir to check the property is not in a restricted or Military Zone.
 This is really a formality and when everything is approved, it takes just one day to complete the property transfer.
 Once approval has been granted you go to the Tapu office with a translator to sign your freehold ownership documents.
 A new law for non-residents came into force on 7 January 2006 which is intended to speed up the process.
-Although the formalities take 5 to 8 weeks, once you have paid a significant part of the purchase price most builders will let you take possession.
+Although the formalities take 1 day to 1 week, once you have paid a significant part of the purchase price most builders will let you take possession.

 Once your application has been approved by the Government and the military, both the vendor and buyer must be represented at the Land Registry Office for entry of the Title Deed into the Land Registry.
 Most buyers prefer to go to Turkey to attend personally, although it is not necessary as you can appoint a Power of Attorney to attend in your place.
 This can be your lawyer if you have used one, a husband/wife, partner, our office staff in Turkey or anyone else you trust.
 There are various forms that are required before completion, but they are quite straightforward and we will be pleased to help.